 In the case due of inclement weather or emergency situations, the County may close or delay opening.
 Please call the Employee News Now line at (980) 314-4444 to verify hours of operation prior to reporting.
 If the county is closed on your scheduled orientation date, you will attend orientation the next day the county is open.

-Prior to Orientation, you will be contacted by our Access Facility Management team with instructions on how to submit your photo for your County Employee Badge.
+Prior to Orientation, you will be contacted by our Asset and Facility Management Security Division with instructions on how to submit your photo for your County Employee Badge.
 The badge must meet the following requirements:

 At your Orientation, you will be asked to complete a Form I-9.
 The County participates in the E-Verify program that requires you to enter your Social Security number on the Form I-9.
 If you have not been issued a social security number or have any questions in regards to this please call the ESC at (704) 432-6947.